TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 **_Binary format of the location-specific-part for LSPtype = 1 (asynchronous scan)_**

-The following binary format must be used for the location specific part:
+The following binary format must be used when `LSPtype = 1`:
 ```
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1